elisee/Modrog/README.md

 ## Tasks

-### Scenario building
+### Interface

-    - Add a simple editor so we can build maps for scenarios
+    - Build a simple scenario editor so we can make maps
+    - Allow launching client from editor.
+Should pass a command-line argument that makes the client start its own server with the currently edited scenario
+    - Add back client-side script editing and display script errors somewhere

 ### Gameplay